thijssnelleman/CostOfReproducibility/AAAI/2022/reviews/ASM2TV: An Adaptive Semi-supervised Multi-Task Multi-View Learning Framework for Human Activity Recognition.md

 [3]

 The authors provide a link to their implementation (https://github.com/zachstarkk/ASM2TV).
 A readme is missing.
 The authors present configuration files for two experiments, and data loading / preprocessing scripts.
 The code is largely without comments.
-The documentation could definetily be improved, but all required materials do seem to be present.
-The authors provide psuedo code on their algorithm, and three illustrations/schematics on their framework.
+The documentation could definitely be improved, but all required materials do seem to be present.
+The authors provide pseudo code on their algorithm, and three illustrations/schematics on their framework.

 ### Data
 _Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_